Benson's Definition of Unconditional Life

 Benson's definition of unconditional life requires that the ruleset in use prohibits suicide.
 For simplicity, without loss of generality, we only explain what it means for a set of Black chains to be unconditionally alive.

 We consider a set of Black chains, which we denote as X, for which we want to determine whether it is unconditionally alive.
 It is convenient to first define what is a region, which is a connected set of intersections, regardless of their colour.
-We then consider a Black-enclosed region, which is a maximal region containing no Black stones, and that all the Black chains that enclose or surround this region to belong to X. Note that X can have zero or more Black-enclosed regions.
+We then consider a Black-enclosed region of X, which is a maximal region containing no Black stones, and that all the Black chains that enclose or surround this region to belong to X. Note that X can have zero or more Black-enclosed regions.

-In this example, there is a Black-enclosed region consisting of five intersections, of which three are empty and the other two have White stones.
+In this example, there is a small Black-enclosed region consisting of five intersections, of which three are empty and the other two have White stones.
 Note that the single Black stone is not part of the Black-enclosed region.
 Also, because only the maximal region of empty or White intersections is considered, any proper subset of these intersections do not form a Black-enclosed region.

-In this example, the left Black-enclosed region is vital to the left Black chain but not vital to the right Black chain. ( is not a liberty of the right chain) The right Black-enclosed region is vital to both Black chains.
+In this example, the left small Black-enclosed region is vital to the left Black chain but not vital to the right Black chain. ( is not a liberty of the right chain) The right small Black-enclosed region is vital to both Black chains.

-Finally, we say that a set of Black chains X is unconditionally alive if each chain in X has at least two distinct Black-enclosed regions that are vital to it.
+Finally, we say that a set of Black chains X is unconditionally alive if each chain in X has at least two distinct small Black-enclosed regions that are vital to it.
 If a set of Black chains X is unconditionally alive, then the Black regions of X are its eyes (in the ordinary sense in Go).

-In this example, these two Black chains are not unconditionally alive, because the Black chain on the right has only one Black-enclosed region that is vital to it.
+In this example, these two Black chains are not unconditionally alive, because the Black chain on the right has only one small Black-enclosed region that is vital to it.
 If Black always passes, then White can capture the Black chain on the right by playing at a followed by b.

 What Benson's definition of unconditional life means that if Black always passes, and White attempts to capture a chain in the set under consideration by filling its liberties, then White will have to perform suicide in one of its eyes at some point of time.